Westlake

 The level of residential development activity in Westlake is very low in comparison to the average area assessed nationally by AreaSearch

 Westlake has averaged approximately one new dwelling approval annually over the past five financial years, totalling six homes.
-As of FY26, zero approvals have been recorded.
-The area's population decline suggests that new supply has likely been meeting demand, providing good options for buyers.
+As of FY26, zero approvals have been recorded so far.
+The area's population decline suggests that new supply has likely kept pace with demand, providing good choice for buyers.
 New properties are constructed at an average value of $391,000, slightly above the regional average, indicating a focus on quality developments.

-This financial year, $390,000 in commercial development approvals have been recorded, suggesting minimal commercial development activity.
+In FY26, commercial development approvals totalling $390,000 have been recorded, suggesting minimal commercial development activity.
 Compared to Greater Brisbane, Westlake records significantly lower building activity, 70.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established dwellings.
 However, building activity has accelerated in recent years.

 Nationally, this is also below average, reflecting the area's maturity and possible planning constraints.
-Recent development has consisted entirely of detached dwellings, preserving Westlake's suburban nature and attracting space-seeking buyers.
+Recent development has been entirely comprised of detached dwellings, preserving Westlake's suburban nature and attracting space-seeking buyers.
 With stable or declining population forecasts, Westlake may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development